wave2future/dUsefulStuff/ReadMe.markdown

 ![Screen dump of rating controller](http://drekka.github.com/images/screendump1.png)

 This class can be used on iPhone displays to produce a star rating control similar to what you can see in Tunes.
 It produces a single horizontal bar of 5 images across the display.
 The user can tap or swipe across the bar to set the rating value they want.
+In addition, it can also display a popup like bubble showing the current value of the control when the users finger is touching it.
+This is useful for instant feed back because he users finger often obscures the control and therefore the current value.

 It's core features include :